hrithickbarani/ONLINE-FOOD-DELIVERY-OPTIMIZATION-PYCARET-PREDICTION-OPTIMIZATION-INSIGHTS/README.md

 # **ZOMATO-DELIVERY-DATA-ANALYSIS-PYCARET-PREDICTION-OPTIMIZATION**

+## Please open '.ipynb' file to have a look at full python code with detailed insights and visualizations.

 ## Objective
-Analyze key factors affecting delivery efficiency, identify delay causes, and propose actionable strategies to optimize delivery performance.
+Analyze Zomato delivery data to uncover key factors affecting delivery time, build a predictive model using PyCaret for accurate time estimation, and provide data-driven optimization strategies to enhance delivery efficiency.

 ## Dataset Description
 The dataset contains multiple features related to deliveries, including delivery personnel information, order details, traffic conditions, and delivery time.